uviclibraries/html-css/act-1.md

 <div id="gif4">
     <img src="images/act-1/end-of-6.gif" alt="body paragraph" style="width:720px;">
     </div>

 7.  **List Tags**
-    -   HTML has tags that can create lists for us.
-Ordered lists, “<ol>”, make each item organized by a number and unordered lists, “<ul>”, make bullet-point styled lists.
-The way to add to a list is with a list tag:<br>
-**&lt;li&gt;&lt;/li&gt;**
+    - You can use HTML markup to create two kinds of lists: ordered lists and unordered lists.
+    - Use an ordered list if you want to display content in a particular order.
+    - Use an unordered list if the order of the list items does not matter.

+- Ordered lists use an `<ol>` tag and display in a browser as a numbered list.
+Here’s an example of an ordered list:

+Frodo’s top three traveling essentials, in order of importance:

+1. The One Ring
+2. Sting (the sword, not the musician)
+3. Samwise Gamgee

+- Unordered lists use a `<ul>` tag and display in a browser as a bulleted list.
+Here’s an example of an unordered list:

+Frodo’s shopping list for Bree Market:

+  -Pipe weed
+  -Craft beer
+ -Even more lembas bread?

+- Both ordered (`<ol>`) and unordered (`<ul>`) contain list items, which are indicated with an `<li>`, or list item, tag.
+- It's best markup practice to indent your `<li>` tags within the `<ol>` or `<ul>` tags.

+In the following examples, I use unordered lists, since the list (`<li>`) items do not need to be in any particular order.
+Note that the lists in both examples are nested inside paragraph (`<p>`) tags.

-    -   “<li>” or list tags are written within “<ol>” or “<ul>” tags and its best practice to have them indented.
-I want to add a list of attributes on my about page.
+    -   I want to add a list of attributes on my about page.
 I’ll make a list underneath the paragraph tags with “Prince of the Fire Nation”.
 I used an unordered list since these details are not in any particular order.

 <button onclick="toggle('gif5')">Show/Hide Animation</button>